harshshah-codes/MLF-Notes/docs/Basic Math Tools/01 Sets And Functions.md

     If you include the boundary, it is a **closed ball**, else an **open ball**.

-## Sets

-Sets are basically a collection of objects.

 Some basic operations defined on sets are

 - Union ($\cup$)